kpavlis/image-analysis/README.md

 - The ranking process is repeated 7 times to refine similarity scores.
 - The final output includes both numerical scores and visual comparisons.

+# 🔒 Code Ownership & Usage Terms

+This project was created and maintained by:

+- Konstantinos Pavlis (@kpavlis)
+- Theofanis Tzoumakas (@theofanistzoumakas)
+- Michael-Panagiotis Kapetanios (@KapetaniosMP)

+🚫 **Unauthorized use is strictly prohibited.**
+No part of this codebase may be copied, reproduced, modified, distributed, or used in any form without **explicit written permission** from the owners.

+Any attempt to use, republish, or incorporate this code into other projects—whether commercial or non-commercial—without prior consent may result in legal action.

+For licensing inquiries or collaboration requests, please contact via email: konstantinos1125 _at_ gmail.com .

+© 2025 Konstantinos Pavlis, Theofanis Tzoumakas, Michael-Panagiotis Kapetanios.
+All rights reserved.